-Let’s face it, we all love to shop online.
+Let’s face it, we all love online shopping.

 It’s convenient, it saves time and money, and you can shop anywhere in the world without leaving your couch (or desk).
 As long as you have an internet connection with some sort of computer device and a fired-up credit card, then you can shop anytime, anywhere.

 For consumers, it comes down to finding the right deal with the best value.
 Note, the keyword in that sentence is: “finding” – we’ll touch on this shortly.

 For business owners, it’s a much more serious matter and comes down to traffic and conversions.
 For this to happen successfully, the e-commerce website needs to be “found” – we’ll also touch on this shortly.

 According to a study done by Australia Post; At some point or another, most people have purchased something online or are thinking about doing it in the near future.
 The online shopping trend is here to stay and is becoming increasingly popular on mobile devices.